omnibor/site/content/resources/faq.md

 The uniqueness requirement is what drives the exclusion of metadata from GitBOM.

-Metadata, stored outside of the GitBOM [artifact tree](/glossary/artifact_tree), may reference any [artifact](/glossary/artifact) within the tree by a unique id -- its [gitoid](/glossary/git/#git-object-id-gitoid).
-Similarly, the tree itself can be referenced by its [gitoid](/glossary/git/#git-object-id-gitoid).
+Metadata, stored outside of the GitBOM [Artifact Dependency Graph (ADG)](/glossary/artifact_dependency_graph), may reference any [artifact](/glossary/artifact) within the graph by a unique id -- its [gitoid](/glossary/git/#git-object-id-gitoid).
+Similarly, the graph itself can be referenced by its [gitoid](/glossary/git/#git-object-id-gitoid).

-## Will the generation of artifact trees slow down build processes?
-Will the tree be very large?
+## Will the generation of artifact dependency graphs slow down build processes?
+Will the graphs be very large?

 We don't think so and would be delighted to receive data from very large projects that would either challenge or validate this assumption.